evgenyneu/quagga/README.md

 !tests/**/*.rs
 ```

-In this example, we only include `*.rs` test files by using the whitelist `!` syntax.
+In this example, we only include `*.rs` test files by using the un-ignore `!` syntax.
 By default, `quagga`  looks for `.quagga_ignore` files, but you can disable this behavior with the `--no-quagga-ignore` option.

 ## Defaults